RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

     This opens the **Eclipse Launcher** which enables you to choose a location for Eclipse to store your projects.

-2. Specify the workspace folder in the downloaded sample in the **Workspace** field, and click **Launch**.
+2. Specify the workspace folder in the downloaded sample in the **Workspace** field and click **Launch**.
 For example, **/home/*username*/MFETDUSER/tutorial/workspace**.

     If this is the first time you start Enterprise Developer, you are presented with the Eclipse **Welcome page**.
 Click **Open Team Developer Perspective** to close the Welcome page and see the main Eclipse window.

     If the **Welcome page** is not opened, click **Window** \> **Perspective** \> **Open Perspective** \> **Other**, select the **Team Developer (default)**, and click **Open**.

-    The views you see open in Eclipse and their layout depend on whether you have used Eclipse before.
-You can move, resize and minimize views which is why they might not look exactly as described here.
+    The views you see open in Eclipse and their layout depends on whether you have used Eclipse before.
+You can move, resize, and minimize views which is why they might not look exactly as described here.
 If this is the first time you have used Eclipse, you should see the following views in the IDE, although most of the views are currently empty:

     ![](images/be09d7977dcfeb2b846fff094c4eebb9.png)